Rossview-Electronic-Frontier/RossviewEF.org/index.md

 Rossview Electronic Frontier is a small group of students with a common interest in new and developing technologies, privacy, security, and freedom of information.

-This page is currently in development.
+Our site is currently in development.
 If you'd like to contribute, please fork our repository on GitHub.
 For more information please email EFARossview@Disroot.org
 <script src="https://widget.battleforthenet.com/widget.js" async></script>

-{% include button.html text="Email Us" icon="protonmail" link="mailto:EFARossview@Disroot.org" color="#3ABFE6" %}
+{% include button.html text="Email Us" icon="disroot" link="mailto:EFARossview@Disroot.org" color="#3ABFE6" %}
 {% include button.html text="GitHub" icon="github" link="https://github.com/Rossview-Electronic-Frontier/blog.rossviewef.org" color="#0366d6" %}